Argentine president-elect taps ex-central banker as finance minister

 He left the bank after losing the backing of then-President Nestor Kirchner, Fernandez' late husband, who wanted more control over the regulator and monetary policymaking.

-In the closing stages of the presidential race, Prat-Gay, one of Macri's leading economic advisers, spoke out in favour of unifying Argentina's multi-tiered exchange rate.
+In the closing stages of the presidential race, Prat-Gay, one of Macri's leading economic advisers, spoke out in favor of unifying Argentina's multi-tiered exchange rate.

 He acknowledged this would mean a devaluation of the peso's official rate but said it would not fall below the black market rate that many Argentines wanting to buy dollars are forced to turn to because of capital controls.